imranmd/Web_Fundamentals_Reading_Material/NodeJS/02_Advanced_MySql_Concepts/10_Triggers.md

 ## Practical Usage of Triggers in MySQL

-- **Data Consistency:** Use triggers to enforce business rules and maintain data integrity.

 - **Logging and Auditing:** Implement triggers to track changes for auditing purposes.

 ## Summary